apache/trafficcontrol/traffic_ops/experimental/ui/README.md

-#### Traffic Ops UI 2.0 Experimental
+#### Traffic Ops UI 2.0

+An AngularJS client served from a lightweight Node.js web server.
+TO UI 2.0 was designed to consume the TO 2.0 RESTful API.

-##### Prerequisites
+##### Installation

-###### Ruby and Compass installed

--- ruby -v (brew install ruby)

--- compass -v (gem install compass)

-###### Node, Grunt and Bower installed

--- node -v (brew install node)
+1. Install prerequisite software

+* brew install ruby
+* gem install compass
+* brew install node
--- grunt --version (npm install -g grunt-cli)
+* npm install -g bower

--- bower -v (npm install -g bower)
+* npm install -g grunt-cli

-##### Install

-You'll need to install the node modules defined in ./package.json for the build process so:
+2. Navigate to UI root

-cd ./
+* cd ./

+3. Load app dependencies

-npm install
+* npm install

-You'll need to install the components required for the app to run (i.e. angular.js) defined in bower.json so:

-cd ./
+4. Load client-side dependencies

-bower install
+* bower install

-Finally, create the build artifacts and start up an Express server for traffic ops to run on localhost:8080:

-cd ./
+5. Package, deploy and start Node.js server

-grunt
+* grunt (for dev mode)
+* grunt dist (for prod mode)

-go to localhost:8080
+6. Head over to localhost:8080

-Once you do all this you'll end up with these directories (none of which are stored in the code repository):

-./node_modules

-./app/bower_components

-./app/dist
+##### Notes

+* API destination is defined in ./conf/config.js (make sure this points to the TO 2.0 API)
-API destination is found in:
+* Node.js server configuration is found in ./server/server.js

-./conf/config.js

-##### Source files

-Source files are found in:
+* Source files are found in ./app/src

-./app/src
+* Build artifacts are found in ./app/dist